 The script will;

-• Ensure this folder is empty, apart from the .jpg’s you wish to push out.
+- Ensure this folder is empty, apart from the images you wish to push out.

-The script will then perform a few checks, download the Win32App Creator utility and wrap everything up into a .intunewin file for you to upload to Intune for deployment.
+The script will then perform a few checks, download the Win32App Creator utility and wrap everything up into a .intunewin file and provide you with instructions for you to upload to Intune for deployment.

 How to